 King’s Wood and the Stour Valley Creative Partnership

-One of the best sites at which to see sculptures is King’s Wood, where the Stour Valley Creative Partnership (previously Stour Valley Arts) are based.
+One of the best sites at which to see environmental art is King’s Wood, where the Stour Valley Creative Partnership are based.
 The work of nine artists can be seen by following the waymarked sculpture trail through the wood.

 Wild Sites on Your Doorstep

-Wild Sites on Your Doorstep is another of our major projects which used photography, art and creative writing to help people discover the fantastic landscapes and special wildlife of the Stour Valley.
-The project has now ended and there are no more activities but you can still get involved by sending us photos of the sites covered on our Wild Sites website.
+Wild Sites on Your Doorstep was another of our major projects which used photography, art and creative writing to help people discover the fantastic landscapes and special wildlife of the Stour Valley.
+This project has now ended.